reportmill/SnapKit/ReadMe.md

 See [SnapCode](https://github.com/reportmill/SnapCode) and [SnapPDF](https://github.com/reportmill/SnapPDF).

-## The Properties Package
+## <a name="PropsPackage">The Properties Package</a>

-The SnapKit **[snap.props](https://github.com/reportmill/SnapKit/tree/master/src/snap/props)** package automates the serialization of objects to files, which provides many benefits:
+The SnapKit **[snap.props](https://github.com/reportmill/SnapKit/tree/master/src/snap/props)** package provides an easy way to serialize Java objects and provides automatic support for read/write (JSON/XML), copy/paste and undo/redo.
+More specifically the props support provides the following:

-- Automatically read/write an object graph to XML and JSON
+- Read/write an object graph to XML and JSON

-- Automatically provides "Sparce Serialization" (only write attributes that have changed from default)
+- "Sparce Serialization" (only write attributes that have changed from default)

-- Automatically copy/paste an object graph via platform clipboard
+- Clipboard copy/paste an object or object graph

-- Automatically provide Undo/Redo
+- Undo/Redo support

-- Automatically provide Clone of an object graph
+- Clone of an object or object graph

-This serialization is done by simply defining each serializable property in this fashion:
+This serialization is done by simply defining each serializable property of an object in this fashion:

+- Define string constant for property name, e.g.: String Name_Prop = "Name";

+- Configure prop in initProps() method of class: addPropNamed(Name_Prop, \<PropClass\>, \<DefaultValue\>)

+- Provide getter in getPropValue(aPropName): if (aPropValue == Name_Prop) return getName();

+- Provide setter in setPropValue(aPropName,aValue): if (aPropValue == Name_Prop) setName((String) aValue);

+Here is an example class that can automatically read/write sparse JSON/XML, handle clipboard copy/pase and handle undo:

 ```
 /**